The Mission of The GreenMount School

 GreenMount students learn the value of being able to understand, appreciate, and get along with people from other cultures and backgrounds.
 While this can be a lifetime’s work, we move our students in this direction through cultural studies, character education, and community service.
 Eighth graders go on an Immersion Trip that takes them to the far reaches of the country or globe to fully explore another culture or environmental aspect.

 GreenMount has several unique “Keystone Programs” that support our core academic mandates.
 These include Environmental Explorations which centers on ecological exploration and study.
 The program builds understanding and appreciation of the natural world through classroom time, hikes along a nearby creek, work in the school garden, environmental service projects, and overnight camping trips.
-Our seventh and eighth grade Apprenticeship Program pairs each student with local businesses or service organizations for one afternoon a week January through May.
+Our eighth grade Apprenticeship Program pairs each student with local businesses or service organizations for one afternoon a week January through May.
 Other Keystone Programs include Service Learning, the Immersion Program, and Community Day.

 At The GreenMount School, parents are a vital part of the team.
 Beyond involvement with their own child’s education, each parent contractually agrees to contribute at least forty hours a year to some aspect of school operations.